Yeomanry Cavalry: Role in national defence

 In 1850, Henry FitzHardinge Berkeley, MP for Bristol, derided the yeomanry in Parliament as "maintained at vast expense; in peace a charge, in war a weak defence".
 By 1891, the force suffered, according to the Earl of Airlie – an experienced cavalry officer who was at the time adjutant of the Hampshire Carabiniers and who would later be killed leading the 12th Lancers in South Africa – from a lack of purpose and training.
 As its constabulary duties subsided, the yeomanry was left without any real role between the 1860s and 1892.
 Militarily weak and few in number, its effectiveness and value as a national defence force was increasingly questioned.
 It was regarded, not least among the members themselves, as light or auxiliary cavalry, and the yeomanry regiments adopted the titles of hussars, dragoons and lancers.
 Their training, in which they practised complex regular cavalry drills at the halt, emphasised the use of the sword.
 It was wedded to the idea of a cavalry role, despite increasing efforts by the government to encourage proficiency in the use of firearms.

-The yeomanry was left untouched by the Volunteer Act of 1863, which governed the new Volunteer Force, leaving it still subject to legislation passed in 1804, although some changes were made to the way in which it was administered.
+The yeomanry was left untouched by the Volunteer Act 1863 (26 & 27 Vict. c.
+65), which governed the new Volunteer Force, leaving it still subject to legislation passed in 1804, although some changes were made to the way in which it was administered.
 More substantial changes were considered in a series of committees which attempted to assess the state and role of the yeomanry, and although the first, the Lawrenson Committee of 1861, achieved nothing, some changes to the organisation were made in 1870 by Edward Cardwell, Secretary of State for War.
 Independent troops and corps with less than four troops were abolished and the established strength set at 36 regiments, and basic training and drill requirements were laid down.
 There is also evidence that Cardwell hoped to transform the yeomanry from cavalry to mounted rifles, and an attempt to do so was also made in 1882, though both came to nothing.
 The Stanley Committee of 1875 recommended better training for the yeomanry leadership and the disbandment of regiments that returned an effective strength of less than 200 men for two consecutive years.
 Although the former was implemented, the latter was ignored.